 More data is becoming available every day — infinitely more.
 That’s a good thing for marketing teams, right?
 Generally, yes.
 But in order to take advantage of the increasing amount of data available today on performance trends and customer behavior, marketers need a way to tap into the insights most helpful in driving better business decisions.
 Simply possessing data isn’t enough; marketers, more than ever before, need a way to understand data insights.

 Yes, programs like Google Analytics are very useful for measuring certain facets of online performance like web traffic and conversion rates.
-But there are still thousands, millions or even billions of rows of company data compiled from other sources — customer resource management platforms, social media, product performance, the list goes on — ripe for analysis.
+But there are still thousands, millions or even billions of rows of company data compiled from other sources — digital marketing cross channel platforms, customer resource management platforms, social media, product performance, the list goes on — ripe for analysis.

 What does effective data-driven marketing look like today?